CeyntaxTechnologies/SkyTrack/README.md

 How It Works

-SkyTrack processes frames from a webcam and applies  detection logic to identify aircraft-like objects.
+SkyTrack processes frames from a webcam and applies  detection logic to identify aircrafts.
 Once detected, the system maintains a tracking lock and updates the object’s position as it moves across the frame.

-Accuracy depends on:

-Lighting

-Distance

-Sky clarity

-Camera resolution

 Requirements